mars0i/netlogo-clojure/README.md

 Then you can pass strings containing Clojure code to `clojure:eval`, which will return a string containing the result of Clojure eval'ing that input.

+The Clojure instance persists once it's loaded, so definitions from earlier calls from NetLogo can be used later:

+	observer> show clojure:eval "(defn foo [x] (* x (inc x)))"
+	observer: "#'clojure.core/foo"
+	observer> show clojure:eval "(foo 2)"
+	observer: "6"

 For now, that's it.